TO LONDON - WITH LUCY

 Super weather for London.
-Wore my new Liberty's dress and my clob-hopping school shoes (because comfy) and got the train ok.
+Wore my new Liberty's dress and my clob-hopping school shoes as they’re comfy and got the train ok.

 All they’ve got there are military jackets (all original, of course) and capes and hats.
 Also badges with corny things on them like “Je vous vois les yeux fermés”!
 Later we passed a shop and this snazz who was watering something outside started watering me instead!!
 It was nice and cooling actually.
 Got millions of trains back to Lucy’s house, and had lovely crab salad for supper, and raspberries and cream.
-Lucy looks very pretty in the photos of her last summer, it's her smile and her gorgeous blond hair.
+Lucy looks very pretty in the photos of her last summer.
+It's her smile and her straight blond hair.